edwinlim0919/edwinlim0919.github.io/_pages/cv.md

 {% include base_path %}

-Feel free to take a look at my (currently) most up-to-date CV!
+Feel free to look at or download my (currently) most up-to-date Curriculum Vitae!

 <iframe src="{{ site.baseurl }}/files/CV_Summer_2024.pdf" width="100%" height="600px">
     This browser does not support PDFs.
 Please download the PDF to view it: <a href="{{ site.baseurl }}/files/CV_Summer_2024.pdf">Download PDF</a>.